PTSSpace/MANIsimulation/README.md

 - Camera Head
 	- camera pan: `/manisim/camera_pan_ort/command`
 	- camera tilt: `/manisim/camera_tilt_ort/command`

+#### MANI joint data
 If you want to know the current position, velocity or effort of any of MANI's joints, subscribe to the `/manisim/joint_states` topic.
 For information on the joint states ROS message, look [here](http://docs.ros.org/api/sensor_msgs/html/msg/JointState.html).
 You can read up on `joint_state_publisher` [here](http://wiki.ros.org/joint_state_publisher).

+#### MANI camera
+The currently implemented depth camera for the MANI gazebo model is based on [the kinect camera setup described in this tutorial](http://gazebosim.org/tutorials?tut=ros_depth_camera&cat=connect_ros).
+This tutorial also explains how to visualize the generated point cloud in Rviz.

-You can get camera data from MANI by subscribing to the following topics:
+MANI's camera publishes to the following topics:
 - /camera/depth/camera_info
 - /camera/depth/image_raw
 - /camera/depth/image_raw/compressed